apache/beam/website/www/site/content/en/documentation/io/built-in/webapis.md

 ### Working with HTTP calls directly

-The example below shows how to use a HTTP client and make raw HTTP calls to download images.
+The example below shows how to use an HTTP client and make raw HTTP calls to download images.

 #### Define Caller